OVAC play quenches thirst for entertainment by resuming comedy 'Let's Murder Marsha'

 “Once again,” he said, “People are thirsty for entertainment.”

-OVAC member Jan Davis said vouchers were given out when the play was suspended last year and those will be honored.
-Everyone attending the play will be required to wear a mask and the audience will be limited to 50 people.
+OVAC member Jan Davis said vouchers were given out when the play was suspended last year and were honored.
+Everyone attending the play was required to wear a mask and the audience was limited to 50 people.

 Theresa Jenks, who plays the lead part of Marsha, said the comedy takes place on one set, which is a living room.